Krabi Town Itinerary: Where Limestone Karsts Meet Mouthwatering Markets

 Eating Like a Local Without Getting Sick

 Street food safety follows one principal rule: eat where locals eat.
 Busy stalls mean high turnover of food, reducing the time bacterial colonies have to establish metropolitan-level populations on your dinner.
-Thai spice levels provide another safety net—capsaicin has antibacterial properties, meaning that dish that makes you cry might also be saving your intestinal flora.
+Thai spice levels provide another safety net—capsaicin has antibacterial properties, meaning that dish that makes you cry might also be saving your intestinal flora, which applies to spicy dishes throughout the many incredible things to do in Thailand beyond Krabi.

 Beyond pad thai (the pizza of Thai cuisine—familiar, safe, but hardly representative), brave the som tam (papaya salad that redefines your understanding of “spicy”), massaman curry (what peanut butter aspires to be in its dreams), and kai jeow (Thai omelet that makes the French version seem unnecessarily complicated).